dgcrouse/VideoObfuscate/Readme.md

 through still reads (frame width) frames, though, to get the full movie width.

 As a proof of concept, I transformed Sintel, the Open Movie, (© copyright Blender Foundation | www.sintel.org) using my method.
 You can find the result here: https://www.youtube.com/watch?v=qO6ymAyPGcg.
 Download it in 720p (It MUST be this resolution or it won't work), then pass it back through the transformation to restore the video.

-Edit: YouTube changed the resolution, which made it impossible to de-obfuscate.
-Uploading fixed version soon

 Audio support is coming soon.